Circular definition: Examples of narrowly circular definitions in dictionaries

+This means living's definition of "alive now" can be expanded to "living, not dead now", further expanded to "living, not not now living", and continue to expand ad infinitum.

 Mathematical theory

 Formal approaches to characterizing circular definitions are found in logic, mathematics and in computer science.
 A branch of mathematics called non-well-founded set theory allows for the construction of circular sets.
 Circular sets are good for modelling cycles, and, despite the field's name, this area of mathematics is well founded.
 Computer science allows for procedures to be defined by using recursion.
 Such definitions are not circular as long as they terminate.

 Linguistics

 Linguistically, a circular definition is a description of the meaning of a lexeme that is constructed using one or more synonymous lexemes that are all defined in terms of each other.